 International travellers need to apply for Certificate of Entry (COE), just like everyone else traveling to Thailand during COVID-19 pandemic.
 Proper type of Thai visa or eligibility to use Thailand visa exemption will also be needed.

-For entering Thailand and using Samui Plus model, travelers will need to show COVID-19 vaccine certificate with a vaccine that has been approved by the World Health Organization (WHO) or the Thai Authority.
+For entering Thailand and using Samui Plus Sandbox, travelers will need to show COVID-19 vaccine certificate with a vaccine that has been approved by the World Health Organization (WHO) or the Thai Authority.
 Proof of vaccination must be submitted when applying for a COE.

 The requirement to have a health insurance policy with coverage including COVID-19 related treatment in the amount no less than 100,000 USD for the total duration of your planned stay in Thailand should also stay in place as it's currently mandatory for everyone entering the country.
 You can easily buy online the special insurance policy such as AXA Sawasdee Thailand or Tune iPass to meet all these requirements